 WILL BE CHARGED A NO-SHOW/LATE CANCELLATION FEE AS FOLLOWS:

 |Initial Psychiatric Evaluation/Consult||$50.00||$50.00||$50.00|

 |Psychiatric Med Check Appointments (including first med check)||$50.00||$50.00||$50.00|

-The only health insurance plans accepted by CAPS visits are: Arizona Board of Regents Student Health Insurance Plan administered by Aetna, and most Blue Cross/Blue Shield insurance plans in addtion to the Campus Care plan.
+Health insurance plans accepted by CAPS include: Aetna (student and commercial plans), Blue Cross/Blue Shield, United Health Care (Optum), Health Net, and the Campus Care plan.
 At their discretion, students are free to attain receipts for their visits to CAPS and submit them to their personal health insurance plan for reimbursement.

 Can I obtain prescription medications for psychiatric medications at CAPS?

 A student may be evaluated for psychotropic medications at CAPS.
 All first visits to CAPS are through our walk-in Triage.
 If the CAPS Triage counselor deems it reasonable, students will be given an appointment to be evaluated by a member of the psychiatry team.
 The psychiatric team member will determine if medications may be beneficial in the student's treatment and prescribe these medications, if indicated.
 For more information on psychiatric medications, click here.